 Spending & Expenditure Management

-For stop/pause work orders and some scope changes, there will be impacts on employee salary support.
+For stop/pause work orders, some scope changes, and severely delayed payments, there will be impacts on employee salary support.
 If there are insufficient other funding sources to cover salary for an employee, the department must initiate a furlough or layoff.
 Please work with your Department and School when making these decisions.

 Any expenditures benefiting the project incurred after the effective date of the stop/pause work order must be charged to an alternative spending source.
 Projects with a stop or pause work order will also have a hiring freeze.